 Certain covenants on our issued debt may restrict our business activities, including limitations that could hinder our ability to finance additional loans and investments or to make the distributions required to maintain our status as a RIC under Subchapter M of the Code.
-At December 31, 2021, the Company was in compliance with all financial and operational covenants required by our credit facilities.
+At December 31, 2022, the Company was in compliance with all financial and operational covenants required by the Debt Instruments.